zappyrent/fullstack-assessment/README.md

 You should develop both backend and frontend.
 Data have to be persisted in a database.
 Authentication is not required.
-The application should be containerized with docker and docker-compose.
 The application should provide a README explaining how we can run the application locally or whatever you think is relevant to us.
+Bonus point: The application should be containerized with docker and docker-compose.

 ### Backend
 [nestjs](https://nestjs.com/)